Self-insurance and Insurance Company Reporting Requirements

 not actively employed elsewhere.
 The employee's statement shall

-accompany the WKC-13-A-E. No statement is required if the employee is
+accompany the WKC-13-A. No statement is required if the employee is

 under the age of 16.

-- A report, using form WKC-13-E within 30 days after each of the following events, with a copy of the information to the employee, indicating all worker's compensation payments to date and the periods of time for which these payments were made:
+- A report, using form WKC-13 within 30 days after each of the following events, with a copy of the information to the employee, indicating all worker's compensation payments to date and the periods of time for which any of the following payments were made or salary continuation paid in lieu of compensation:

-Payment of compensation is changed from temporary disability to permanent disability.
+- Payment of compensation is changed from temporary disability or salary continuation paid in lieu of compensation to permanent disability.

-Temporary partial disability is paid.
-The insurance carrier or self-insured employer shall also include the information required by form WKC-7359-E.
+- Temporary partial disability is paid.
+The insurance carrier or self-insured employer shall also include the information required by form WKC-7359.

-Final payment of compensation is made.
-If there are more than 3 weeks of temporary disability or any permanent disability, or if the injured employee has undergone surgery to treat his or her injury, the insurance carrier or self-insured employers shall submit a final treating practitioner's report together with the final WKC-13-E or shall explain why the report is not being submitted and shall estimate when the final practitioner's report will be submitted.
+- Final payment of compensation is made or salary continuation paid in lieu of compensation ended.
+If there are more than 3 weeks of temporary disability or any permanent disability, or if the injured employee has undergone surgery to treat his or her injury, the insurance carrier or self-insured employers shall submit a final treating practitioner's report together with the final WKC-13 or shall explain why the report is not being submitted and shall estimate when the final practitioner's report will be submitted.

 - When submitting a